 7. Celebrate Valentine's Day in New York

-February is one of the coldest months in New York, but having the opportunity to experience Valentine's Day in a different and unforgettable way is reason enough to travel to the city with your sweetheart - there are plenty of romantic plans to make!
+February is one of the coldest months in New York, but having the opportunity to experience Valentine's Day in a different and unforgettable way is reason enough to travel to the city with your sweetheart - there are plenty of romantic plans to do!

-One of them has been organized for several years in Times Square under the slogan "Love in Times Square", where several couples swear eternal love either by getting engaged, getting married or renewing their vows withNew York as a witness.
+One of them has been organized for several years in Times Square under the slogan "Love in Times Square", where several couples in love swear eternal love either by getting engaged, getting married or renewing their vows withNew York as a witness.
 Can you imagine being one of them?

 To be among the lucky couples on February 14, you must register online in advance.
 A sweepstakes will determine who will live a very original Valentine's Day, an unforgettable anecdote to tell the grandchildren!